thlorenz/replpad/README.md

 **Example:** `replpad .` watches current directory and all sub directories.

-If `path/to/root` is omitted then no file are watched.
+If `path/to/root` is omitted then no files are watched.

 ## Features